Are Rideshare Drivers on the Road to Financial Ruin?

 Before signing up, read the qualifications of the provider to ensure you qualify.
 This is particularly the case for college students, as Uber requires a year of driving experience before being approved.

 Once you qualify, reach out to your insurance carrier.
-Many of the top carriers allow you to change coverages in their app, or you can call to request ridesharing coverage.
+Many of the top carriers allow you to change coverage in their app, or you can call to request ridesharing coverage.
 Ask them what their policy covers and any additional coverages you might want to consider.

 Ultimately, while it's an extra step, securing coverage for ridesharing is integral.
 It bridges the gap between the lapses in coverage for when you're awaiting work and when you're working.
-This will protect you financially from having to pay significantly out-of-pocket to repair or replace your vehicle and any other bills that arise.

 Related content